Turmeric Helps Prevent Alzheimer’s and Parkinson’s Diseases

 Meanwhile, University of Kentucky researchers have found that curcumin reduced free radical oxidative stress damage among the brain and nerve cells, slowing down damage from and protecting against the progression of the build up of amyloid β-peptides (Aβ) and neurofibrillary tangles among the brain and nerve cells – evident among Alzheimer’s disease patients.

-Earlier in 2011, medical researchers from Thailand’s Mahidol University found that curcumin prevents neurotoxicity by blocking 6-Hydroxydopamine damage to nerve and brain cells.
+In a 2011 study, medical researchers from Thailand’s Mahidol University found that curcumin prevents neurotoxicity by blocking 6-Hydroxydopamine damage to nerve and brain cells.
 This is the pathway said to occur among Parkinson’s disease patients.

 These researchers also found that curcumin protected nerve cells from free radical damage, and inhibited the p53 cell-death sequence following brain cell phosphorylation – another progression found in Parkinson’s.

 These and other studies all point to one general lesson: Turmeric helps protect the brain and nerves, and may well help prevent Alzheimer’s and Parkinson’s disease.
-Care for a little curry rice with tonite’s dinner?

 Svedberg MM, Rahman O, Hall H. Preclinical studies of potential amyloid binding PET/SPECT ligands in Alzheimer’s disease.
 Nucl Med Biol.
 2012 Jan 4.